Dimencia/DU-Orbital-Hud/README.md

 ![Example](/ButtonHUD_example_1.png)

-**Donations are accepted!**  We have a Donation Station in Sanctuary District 3 and more to come, or you can always contact us and do a VR trade.
-Basically I keep running into problems where I can't afford the cool stuff I want to play with next because I spent all my time writing stuff.
-You saw what happened when I finally got a remote controller.
-So, a few people were asking, and I figured why not offer.
-And of course, Arche gets a cut too.  **Just make sure that for any Donation Station you see, that the owner is Dimencia or Archaegeo.**  I fully expect to see fake ones out there.
+**Donations are accepted!**  We have a Donation Station in Sanctuary District 3 and more to come or you can always contact us and do a VR trade.
+We do not spend any time mining or building so our funds to test features are limited.

 ## Version Information